sobotadom/tictactoe/README.md

 game_check.py is called to check if the current game board has a winner or not

-main.py allows the players to enter their names, paly multiple games and print the results of the games
+main.py allows the players play multiple games and print the results of the games